 Four scholarships totalling approximately $11,000 are available each year to outstanding graduate students in the Faculty of Forestry enrolled in one of the Faculty’s Professional Master’s degree programs (MIF, MSFM, MGEM, MUFL).
 A scholarship is awarded to one student in each program with high academic standing (minimum 85% overall average at the end of Fall Term) and also demonstrating exceptional engagement and leadership within their cohort.
 No application is required; recipients are notified in mid-January each year.

-For course-based Master’s students, the award provides support for students to participate in professional development directly related to their area of study.
+The Course-based Master’s (CBM) Graduate Student Professional Development Fund provides funding support for students enrolled in MF, MIF, MGEM, MSFM or MUFL program to participate in person or virtual professional development (workshop, course or conference) directly related to their area of study.
 It cannot be used toward internship expenses or student workshops.
-CBM students are eligible to use the fund once during their degree (one activity) to a maximum of $600 pending funding availability.
+CBM graduate students are eligible to use the fund once during their degree (one activity) to a maximum of $600 per student.
 Funding is limited each year and will be awarded on a first-come, first-served basis to eligible applicants.
-Students currently enrolled in the MF, MSFM, MUFL, MIF, and MGEM programs should refer to the application form for complete eligibility details and procedure and payment information.
+See the application form for complete eligibility details and procedure and payment information.

 MGEM Best in Class Awards